Martin Woods: Boston United

 On 19 May 2023, Woods joined National League North side Boston United for the upcoming season.
 Woods was a regular starter for the Pilgrims in their successful campaign which ended with earning promotion to the National League through a surprise run through the National League North play-offs.
 On 27 May 2024, Woods signed a contract extension to keep him with the club for the following season.

 Interim manager

 On 31 October 2024, Woods was appointed as the interim manager of Boston United following the departure of previous manager Ian Culverhouse.
 Woods remained in the role until 19 November when Graham Coughlan was hired as first team manager, having drawn once and lost once as interim manager.
 Woods made his return as a player on 30 November following an injury, coming on as a substitute in a goalless draw against Ebbsfleet United.
-On 23 March 2025, following a disagreement when manager Coughlan, Woods announced via social media that he had left the Pilgrims.
+On 23 March 2025, following a disagreement with manager Coughlan, Woods announced via social media that he had left the Pilgrims.